 The first two terms you’ll need to get familiar with are “on-premise CRM” and “cloud CRM”.
 Though both have their advantages, many companies opt for the first solution for three convincing reasons.

-On-premise CRM is a type of customer relationship management software that a company hosts in-house, on its own server.
+is a type of customer relationship management software that a company hosts in-house, on its own server.
 This allows full system customization, which cannot be said for all cloud solutions.
 The second trait many businesses find tempting is better control over CRM data.

 Alternatively known as “on-demand CRM”, “online CRM” and “SaaS CRM”, the cloud version of this software is held and maintained on the provider’s server, and accessed via internet browser.